jeremyleff/calendarwebpart/readme.md

 ### What would I do differently?

  * This is not an actual SharePoint web part.
 Though this was not explicity stated in the requirements, I assume that was the final intent.
 However since I knew this would primarily be implemented client-side, I started out working on this in a simple CodePen before copying the code over to Visual Studio and commiting to Git.
-Given the 2 hour time limit and the fact that I didn't have a SharePoint development environment already setup and ready to go, I opted to focus on the code, which were largely remain unchanged if this were to be packaged in an actual SharePoint application.
+Given the 2 hour time limit and the fact that I didn't have a SharePoint development environment already setup and ready to go for personal use, I opted to focus on the code, which would largely remain unchanged if this were to be packaged in an actual SharePoint application.
  * I would probably refactor this code to make it neater and more effecient.
  * I am not a fan of using JavaScript strings to inject large amounts of HTML into the DOM.
 As such, I would probably use a templating framework like HandleBars, or an app framework like Knockout or Angular, but that seemed overkill for this exercize.
  * I would make a RESTful call to the SharePoint WebAPI to store the user data in a list, and to retrieve it on initial page load.